-Michael Daise offers courses in early Judaism and nascent Christianity and is a recipient of the William & Mary Alumni Fellowship Award for excellence in teaching.
+Michael Daise offers courses in early Judaism and nascent Christianity for the Department of Religious Studies, as well as the Program in Judaic Studies, and he is a recipient of the William & Mary Alumni Fellowship Award for excellence in teaching.
 His research centers on the Judaic milieux from which Christianity emerged and, as such, his writing and editing have been devoted to an array of issues covering that field: myth and ritual at Qumran, the Samaritans, Old Testament Pseudepigrapha, the historical Jesus, Johannine Christianity and Koine Greek.
 Professor Daise serves on the North American editorial board of Annali di storia dell’esegesi (Bologna), as well as on the editorial board—and as book review editor—of the Journal for the Study of the Historical Jesus (Leiden).
-He is a veteran member of the ‘Enoch Seminar: International Scholarship on Second Temple Judaism, Christian, Rabbinic & Islamic Origins’, a participant in the Catholic Biblical Association Task Force on ‘The Use of the Old Testament in the Gospel of John’ and part of the steering committee for the Society of Biblical Literature ‘Construction of Christian Identities’ group.
-His research has been largely conducted in Jerusalem and toward that end he has been awarded a Fulbright Scholarship to Hebrew University, the Annual Professorship at the W.F.
+He is a veteran member of the ‘Enoch Seminar: International Scholarship on Second Temple Judaism, Christian, Rabbinic & Islamic Origins’, a participant in the Catholic Biblical Association Task Force on ‘The Use of the Old Testament in the Gospel of John’ and a member of the Society of Biblical Literature ‘Construction of Christian Identities Seminar’.
+His research has been largely conducted in Jerusalem and toward that end he has been awarded (among other grants) a Fulbright Scholarship to Hebrew University, the Annual Professorship at the W.F.
 Albright Institute of Archaeological Research and the Catholic Biblical Association Visiting Professorship at the École Biblique et Archéologique Française de Jérusalem.

 • Judaism in the Greco-Roman World • Christian Origins